Samuriot/Samuriot/README.md

 # Hi I'm Jomi!
-I'm interested in Cloud Infrastructure, Embedded Systems, as well as DevOps I love to build, reach out if you want to connect!
+I'm interested in Cloud Infrastructure, Embedded Systems, as well as DevOps \n I love to build, reach out if you want to connect!